Skip to main content

 Firstly, in the search information at the top of the page, you’ll see this icon and information for the Goods type:

 Then, after selecting your option and clicking on a rate card.
-This will bring up all of the details of your shipment.
+This will bring up the details of your shipment.
 If you hover above the Service section, you will see a breakdown of the temperature control parameters.

 The final place you’ll be able to find information about your shipment if it’s temperature-controlled is on the review and book page just before payment.
 Under the Shipment details section, you will be able to review the temperature information you previously entered.